 EA’s FIFA Sports series has become one of the giants of the sports video games genre.
 The September release of FIFA 2020 topped over 24 million copies sold.
 The overall sales numbers for the entire series are around 260 million copies.
+Today, FIFA is seen as more than a game.
+You can play it, watch it and bet on the most popular matches.

 It might surprise you to learn then, that when it was first launched, EA expected it to be a flop.
 In this article, we’ll be looking at the entire FIFA game series, from its uncertain start to its development into a gaming powerhouse.
+Let’s take a look at how we came from 2d players to matches bets.

 FIFA International Soccer